holochain/holochain-rust/doc/holochain_101/src/json_rpc_interfaces.md

 The format for the JSON-RPC request/response pattern is really simple.
 A request is a JSON object  with just a few mandatory values which must be passed.

 `jsonrpc`: specifies the JSON-RPC spec this request follows.
-The JSON-RPC spec used by Holochain Containers is `2.0`.
+The JSON-RPC spec used by Holochain Conductors is `2.0`.

 `id`: specifies the ID for this particular request.
 This is so that the request and response can be matched, even if they get transmitted out of order.